-In Key Stage Three, the curriculum is designed to inspire students in broadening their historical knowledge through the study of British and European History.
-Pupils study geography for one lesson per week in year seven and year eight.
+In Key Stage Three, the curriculum is designed to inspire students in broadening their historical knowledge through the study of British, European and World History.
+Pupils study history for one lesson per week in year seven and year eight.

 • Why was William able to gain complete control of England after his invasion in 1066?